Print Logotype

 Check-in onto aircraft

-Guests who can seat themselves but cannot manage steps or walk long distances
+Guests who can seat themselves but can't manage steps or walk long distances

 No